10 Operations and Analytics

 - if, in a previous step, a bottleneck has been broken, go back to the beginning.

-A system can only have one bottleneck94.
+A system can only have one bottleneck 60 at a time.
 That is what makes this process iterative.
-If you replace the weakest link in a chain with a stronger one, another link will become the weakest.
+If you replace the weakest link in a chain with a stronger one, some other link may become the weakest.
 Let’s outline an ingress process and look at some data.
-An Ingress process will look similar at virtually every venue worldwide.
-A typical flowchart for an ingress procedure can be studied in figure 10.1.
+An Ingress process is probably going to look fairly similar at virtually every venue in the world.
+A typical flowchart for and ingress procedure can be seen in figure 10.1.

 Figure 10.1 demonstrates a typical gate procedure.
-Although recent technological advances have made such a process faster, this fundamental process is followed at most event venues.
+Although recent advances in technology have made such a process faster, this basic process is followed at most event venues.
 What sort of data could we extract from this process?
-You would typically have scan data from the ticketing process and magnetometer passes and failures.
-In addition, you’ll know how many people enter each gate at each entry point and when they pass through security.
-Let’s take a look at some aggregated data.
+You would typically have scan data from the ticketing process and perhaps magnetometer passes and failures.
+You’ll know how many people come through each gate at each point of entry and when they passed through security. let’s take a look at some aggregated data.

 #-----------------------------------------------------------------